At a glance

 WellCare PPO plans

-WellCare offers Preferred Provider Organization (PPO) plans in states including Florida, Georgia, New York, and South Carolina.
+WellCare offers Preferred Provider Organization (PPO) plans in most states.
 These organizations offer reduced rates for choosing in-network providers, yet a person may still receive reimbursement if they see out-of-network providers.

 Typically, a person will not have to obtain a referral to see a specialist.
 However, there may be instances where getting a referral or obtaining pre-authorization for a procedure may be encouraged, especially if the provider is an out-of-network one.